AlsalehA7/Robot-Arm-Controller/README.md

 The includes/direction.php handles the submittion of the value of the active direction to the database.

+controller.sql is the database used for the tasks.

 - Abdullah Alsaleh
 - KFUPM ID: 201637180